 3:30pm - 5:30pm | Film Screening and Q&A with Panelists and Director

 - The Destruction of Memory (film screening, 81 mins)

-- Moderators: Laurie Kain Hart, Executive Director of UCLA Center for European and Russian Studies; Professor at UCLA Anthropology; Roman Koropeckyj, Professor at UCLA Department of Slavic, East European & Eurasian Languages & Cultures
+- Moderators: Laurie Kain Hart, Director, UCLA Center for European and Russian Studies; Professor, UCLA Anthropology; Roman Koropeckyj, Professor, UCLA Department of Slavic, East European & Eurasian Languages & Cultures

 Ihor Poshyvailo (Kyiv, Ukraine) is a Director General of the National Memorial to the Heavenly Hundred Heroes and Revolution of Dignity Museum (Maidan Museum).
 He is cultural activist, ethnologist, museologist, cultural manager and art curator.
 Ihor is ex-chairman of the Museum Council at the Ukrainian Ministry of Culture and the ICOM International Committee on Disaster Resilient Museums.
 He holds PhD in History, was a Fulbright Scholar at the Smithsonian Institution; an international fellow at the DeVos Institute of Arts Management at the Kennedy Center; a participant, lecturer and mentor of the First Aid to Cultural Heritage in Times of Crisis training courses of ICCROM in the Netherlands, US and Italy.
 When the full-scale Russian invasion started in February 2022 Ihor became initiator, co-founder and coordinator of the Heritage Emergency Response Initiative (HERI) and a member of the National Council for the Recovery of Ukraine from the War.
 [Photo of Ihor Poshyvailo by Maidan Museum]